Any strength overused will become a weakness!

 Next, I pause and listen.

-Allowing the person to respond, soliciting that input, is critical to maintaining the leader’s dignity, credibility, and composure.
+Allowing the person to respond, and soliciting that input, is critical to maintaining the leader’s dignity, credibility, and composure.
 It’s also about maintaining a spirit of self-determination, responsibility, autonomy, and control.

 Lastly, I collaborate with the individual to come up with solutions.